AlexanderLevkin/Python-Mega-Course-from-Udemy/README.md

 - Day 41 - App 11: Build a Hotel Booking App with Python in OOP Style (Part 1)
 - Day 42 - App 11: Build a Hotel Booking App with Python in OOP Style (Part 2)
 - Day 43 - App 11: Build a Hotel Booking App with Python in OOP Style (Part 3)
+- Day 44 - App 12: Learn Code Inspection using the Mario Game App